 Millersville University uses D2L Brightspace (D2L) as its learning management system.
 You will log in to D2L to access your online courses.

-Since our online courses are asynchronous, there will not be a specific time required for you to log into your courses.
-With that said, you will still need to follow specific due dates for assignments for each course.
+Since our online courses are mostly asynchronous, there will typically not be a specific time required for you to log into your courses.
+If a meeting time is required for a course, your professor will let you know ahead of time.
+With that said, you will still need to follow specific set due dates listed on your course syllabus for submitting assignments for each course.

 D2L Brightspace includes a number of interactive tools which allows students to:

 - Participate in discussions